There are many recipes for chocolate chip cookies, from double chocolate chip, to white chocolate chip.

 What Chocolate Should I Use?

 Make the dough by creaming the butter and sugar together in a bowl.
 Add in the vanilla essence and egg and mix again.
-Then, sieve in the flour, baking powder and a pinch of salt.
+Then, sieve in the flour and baking powder.
 You can use your hands to combine everything together and turn it into a dough.

 If you are using a bar of chocolate rather than chocolate chips you will need to chop them up.
 Be particularly careful when chopping up the chocolate – you will need to use a sharp knife to cut through it.

-Once you’ve added the chopped chocolate, or the chocolate chips, if you are using them, use your hands to gently integrate them into the cookie dough until it is well spread throughout.
+Add the chopped chocolate, or the chocolate chips, if you are using them and use your hands to gently integrate them into the cookie dough until they are well spread throughout.

 Add golf ball sized ‘dollops’ of cookie dough to a lined baking tray.
 Make sure you leave ample space between them to allow for spreading.
 You should get about 12 to 16 cookies from this mixture depending on how large you want the cookies to be.

-The cookies will take about 15 minutes to cook, (180C/Gas mark 4), depending on how crunchy you like them.
+The cookies will take about 15 minutes to cook at 180°C/160°C (fan) / Gas mark 4, depending on how crunchy you like them.
 I prefer crunchy on the outside and chewy on the inside and find 15 minutes to be the perfect length of time for this.
-They taste seriously good like this!
+They taste seriously good like this.

 If you prefer them crunchier with less chew, leave them to cook for a little longer.